-The Polarized Submillimeter Ice-Cloud Radiometer (PolSIR) is an upcoming NASA satellite mission scheduled for launch in 2027, designed to study the elusive role of ice clouds in Earth’s weather and climate systems.
-PolSIR will delve into how ice clouds influence and transform weather and climate patterns globally, which has been identified by the IPCC as one of the largest uncertainties in climate science.
+The Polarized Submillimeter Ice-Cloud Radiometer (PolSIR) is an upcoming NASA satellite mission scheduled for launch in 2027, designed to study the elusive role of ice clouds in Earth’s weather system.
+PolSIR will delve into how ice clouds influence and transform weather patterns globally.
 This dual-satellite mission will orbit the tropics and sub-tropics, continuing its observations until 2030.

 In support of this innovative satellite mission, the PolSIR sensor will be simulated by the Community Radiative Transfer Model (CRTM).
 The development of this capability through the JCSDA CRTM team will enable satellite data assimilation of PolSIR data and proxy data to better understand the numerical weather prediction impacts of the sensor’s observations.